Rebooting AI and the Problem of Common Sense

 The Gap

-The book's central move is to separate performance from understanding.
+The book's central move is to separate task performance from situated understanding.
 A system can win a game, classify images, translate routine phrases, or produce plausible prose while still failing when the world changes, the task becomes open-ended, or the situation requires background knowledge that was never explicitly stated.

 This distinction is easy to blur because AI systems are usually encountered through polished interfaces.
 The user sees an answer, a route, a recommendation, a generated paragraph, or a confidence score.
 The interface compresses uncertainty into a finished object.
-Rebooting AI asks the reader to look behind that surface and ask what the system actually knows, what it merely correlates, and what breaks when conditions shift.
+Rebooting AI asks the reader to look behind that surface and ask what the system actually tracks, what it merely correlates, and what breaks when conditions shift.

 Common Sense as Infrastructure